Physical Address

 Understanding the composition and features of the stratosphere enables us to appreciate its crucial role in protecting Earth’s inhabitants and providing optimal conditions for commercial aircraft flights.

-Sea Level Rise: Factors, Consequences & Mitigation
+Also Read: Sea Level Rise: Factors, Consequences & Mitigation

 Human Interaction and The Stratosphere: Technology and Its Effects

-Understanding the role technology plays in our interaction with the stratosphere is essential.
+The role technology plays in our interaction with the stratosphere is essential.
 Though it might seem far removed from our daily lives, human activities directly impact this atmospheric layer.

 Stratosphere

 For starters, air travel is one of the most significant ways we affect the stratosphere.
 High-altitude aircraft, such as supersonic planes and some military crafts, operate within the lower stratosphere.
-While these flights contribute to the economy and other human endeavors, they also release pollutants, including:

 • Nitrogen oxides